Difference Between Visual Communication and Non-Verbal Communication

 Main Differences Between Visual Communication and Non-Verbal Communication

 1. Visual communication is the usage of eyesight for the recipient of the information to understand it.
-Non-verbal communication is the process of communicating, sharing, or transferring information without using words.
+Non-verbal communication is communicating, sharing, or transferring information without using words.

 2. Visual communication will bridge the gap brought by language differences and break down all the language barriers.
-Non- verbal communication might not be suitable for a larger group of recipients.
-It may need a different understanding level to receive the information, which is different for every individual.
+Non-verbal communication might not suit a larger group of recipients.
+It may need a different understanding level to receive the information, which is different for everyone.
 This can be used for a similar group of people, though.

-3. Visual communication is a derived version of non-verbal communication that only utilizes the sense of sight for communication.
+3. Visual communication is a derived version of non-verbal communication that only utilizes the sense of sight.
 Non-verbal communication also includes the involvement of sight and many more.

 4. Visual communication is easy to understand.
-It doesn’t require much skills or knowledge, making it possible to be used by almost anyone for communication.
+It doesn’t require many skills or knowledge, making it possible to be used by almost anyone for communication.
 It also makes the recipients retain the information received for a longer time.
-Non-verbal communication requires a greater level of understanding, and it includes encoding and decoding, each to be done by the sender and the receiver.
+Non-verbal communication requires greater understanding, including encoding and decoding, each done by the sender and receiver.

-5. Visual communication involves visual elements like flow charts, diagrams, graphs, mindmaps, and graphics.
-Non-verbal communication includes facial expressions, body language, proximities.
+5. Visual communication involves flow charts, diagrams, graphs, mindmaps, and graphics.
+Non-verbal communication includes facial expressions, body language, and proximities.

 Difference Between Visual Communication and Non Verbal Communication